andrewt3000/web_development/README.md

 I am planning to do continuous integration.
 Pushing to master will publish.
 I also plan to track an app version number in the package.json file and reflect that number to users to make sure they have the latest version.

+I use [semantic verisioning](https://semver.org/) on the app.
-Keeping users on the latest version has been a challenge. cache busting is built into the build process.
+Keeping users on the latest version has been a challenge.
+Cache busting is built into the build process.
 However CRA defaults the app to be a [Service worker](https://developers.google.com/web/fundamentals/primers/service-workers/) which I believe is presenting problems.
 Currently users have to refresh the app, then close the browser to get the latest version.

 ### React
 [Reactjs](https://reactjs.org/docs/getting-started.html)